-Fortunately the weather played nice – although our first planned date was a total washout thanks to wind gusts of 30+ knots and torrential down pours!
-We also chose to invite, meet and paddle with a bunch of passionate paddlers from the UK SUP community.
+Not only did the weather play nice (let’s not mention that ‘Plan A’ was a total washout thanks to wind gusts of 30+ knots and torrential down pours) we had the chance to invite, meet and paddle with a bunch of passionate paddlers from the UK SUP community.

 Come September we’d selected Stu and Lizzie to model for our Voyager shoot.
-Our team were amazed by their positive energy and spirit throughout the (12 hour!) day and what started as a cool and cloudy morning ended in glorious sunshine and a perfect September sunset…
+Our team were overwhelmed with their positive energy and spirit throughout the (12 hour!) day and what started as a cool and cloudy morning ended in glorious sunshine and a perfect September sunset…

 Having spent the day getting to know the guys and hearing their inspiring story, we thought we’d learn a little more about how and why they incorporate SUP and sport into their daily lives…